Janet who? Most Americans have no clue what the Federal Reserve does.

 Related: Trump Says Yellen Should Be Ashamed of Herself

-“That and the larger amount of people saying it needs work… under a different administration, those numbers might look different,” Gonzales said.
+“That and the larger amount of people saying it needs work… under a different administration, those numbers might look different,” Gonzalez said.

 Who Will Replace Yellen?